 The cellular technology offers long-range support and strong signal penetration, so it’s good for long distances and indoor or underground usage.
 But NB-IoT can only be used for stationary IoT applications because it doesn’t handle cellular tower handoffs.

-Use cases for NB-IoT include smart gas, water, and electricity meters, smart city applications, such as smart street lighting and parking sensors, and other remote sensing applications that don’t send frequent or large amounts of data.
+Applications for NB-IoT include smart gas, water, and electricity meters, smart city applications, such as smart street lighting and parking sensors, and other remote sensing applications that don’t send frequent or large amounts of data.
 That includes HVAC control, industrial monitors and agricultural sensors that monitor irrigation systems and detect leaks.

 What is Cat-M1?